bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @Austin
  asked:
-Is generally an anti-pattern to use GeometryReader in SwiftUI layouts?
+Is it generally an anti-pattern to use GeometryReader in SwiftUI layouts?

 5 replies